-Auxiliary services may include, but not limited to, assistance with photocopying and library retrieval, assistance in getting to and from classes, and other support services in connection with the academic programming.
+Auxiliary services may include, but are not limited to, assistance with photocopying and library retrieval, assistance in getting to and from classes, and other support services in connection with the academic programming.
 Services for personal use are not provided.

 The Law School does not provide individual tutorial assistance tailored to the special needs of learning disabled students.
 The Law School offers a tutorial program for first year law students, which does not discriminate on the basis of disability.
 The learning disabled student may participate in the program.

 Additionally, the Assistant Dean for Student Development may refer learning disabled students to the University's Office of Disabled Students services in order to obtain additional help in appropriate cases.

-Assistant Dean for Student Development.
+Students requiring auxiliary services should direct requests initially to the Assistant Dean for Student Development.
 For certain auxiliary services such as readers, the Assistant Dean may request that the student seek eligibility for such services from the Texas Vocational Rehabilitation Agency or other no cost services providers.
 The University's Office of Disabled Students will work with the student and the law school in facilitating such services.
 Because obtaining these services can be a time consuming and complicated process, students are urged to seek assistance as early as possible after being accepted for admission.